Radius Ventures

 Series B in 2005

-EyeTel Imaging, founded in 1996, specializes in developing imaging technologies aimed at addressing vision loss caused by undetected diabetic retinopathy.
-The company signed a license agreement with Johns Hopkins University to commercialize new retinal imaging technology, leading to the creation of the EyeTel Retinal Imaging System, which is based on the DigiScope, a semi-automated fundus camera.
-This system enables the detection of various ocular conditions, including age-related macular degeneration and glaucoma.
-EyeTel also operates the EyeTel Reading Center, a telemedicine service that offers expert analysis of patient images.
-Collaborating with the Wilmer Eye Institute, EyeTel has ensured extensive clinical validation of its products.
-The company has established manufacturing partnerships to produce the DigiScope cost-effectively, and its enhancements have made the system a reliable diagnostic tool for optometrists.
+EyeTel Imaging, founded in 1996, specializes in developing advanced imaging technologies aimed at preventing vision loss associated with undetected diabetic retinopathy.
+The company's flagship product, the EyeTel Retinal Imaging System, utilizes the DigiScope, a semi-automated fundus camera that captures high-quality images, facilitating the detection of various ocular conditions, including age-related macular degeneration and glaucoma.
+EyeTel also operates the EyeTel Reading Center, a telemedicine service that offers expert analysis of patient images by trained specialists, ensuring accurate diagnoses.
+Collaborating with the Wilmer Eye Institute and manufacturing partner Topzone in China, EyeTel has successfully enhanced its retinal imaging capabilities while maintaining a commitment to cost-effectiveness and ease of use.
+The technology is clinically validated and designed for primary care settings, reflecting the company's dedication to improving patient care in a convenient manner.

 Amicus Therapeutics